Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Percentage of invoices and payment documents paid within 30 days.

-- Number of data breaches which has resulted in a reprimand, enforcement or monetary penalty notice being issued by the Information Commissioners Office (ICO).
+- Number of data breaches which have resulted in a reprimand, enforcement or monetary penalty notice being issued by the Information Commissioners Office (ICO).

 We will monitor delivery and keep our progress meeting our Well-being Objectives under review as follows: